 During the decade, West teamed up with country legend Kenny Rogers to record duets, including “Every Time Two Fools Collide,” a chart-topper, and “All I Ever Need Is You.”

 During the mid-1970s, West’s music transitioned from country to a sound closer to adult contemporary.

 Younger sister to Loretta Lynn, Brenda Gail Webb changed her name to Crystal Gayle and sought musical fame with a country-pop sound.

-Lynn helped Gayle get a contract with Decca Records in 1970.
+With Lynn’s help, Gayle landed a contract with Decca Records in 1970.
 Dissatisfied with her progress there, she worked to develop her own musical identity and signed with United Artists.

-“Wrong Road Again” became Gayle’s first major hit in 1975, but her second hit, “Don’t It Make My Brown Eyes Blue,” became her signature song in 1978.
+“Wrong Road Again” became Gayle’s first major song in 1975, but her second hit, “Don’t It Make My Brown Eyes Blue,” became her signature song in 1978.

-Known for her long, dark hair, Gayle also recorded the number-one country hit, “Talking in Your Sleep.”
+Known for her long, dark hair, Gayle also recorded the #1 country song “Talking in Your Sleep.”

 First gaining fame for the international hit “Harper Valley PTA” in 1968, Jeannie C. Riley remained in demand through much of the 1970s.